karlkilden/ref/README.md

 ###Customer specification

-The system is your typical "Did you know?" random facts generator.
+The system is your typical "Did you know?" random facts app.

-Full CRUD for facts
+Full CRUD for facts (done)
 Faul language controls
 upvote and downvote system

+Typical fact:

+Did you know?

+TomEE 1.6 works with any JPA vendor